 We know that reading to and with children every day and providing them with frequent opportunities to read on their own are important activities for literacy development.
 Literacy is the greatest gift we can give to our children; the public library is where we can start.

 The Pilcrow Foundation supports rural public library communities through our Children’s Book Project.
-We ask libraries, in partnership with the Friends of the Library or other local sponsors, to raise one third of the funds used to purchase the new books to build community investment in children’s literacy and the library’s future.
+We ask librarians, in partnership with the Friends of the Library or other local sponsors, to raise one third of the funds used to purchase the new books to build community investment in children’s literacy and the library’s future.
 The new books provided through the Children’s Book Project become part of the library’s permanent children’s book collection, thus ensuring children’s access to quality books for years to come.
 We also support libraries that have been impacted by a natural disaster.
 Our non-matching Disaster Relief Grants help librarians rebuild their children’s book collection.
 During our October 2020 and April 2021 grant cycle we will be funding our new Oregon Book Project.
 This grant-supported program provides additional books to rural public libraries in Oregon that receive a Children’s Book Project Grant.